opstty/ansible-playbook-main/README.md

 # ansible-playbook-main

-This Ansible playbook is my base for using differents ansible collections and roles effortlessly.
+This Ansible playbook is a base for using differents ansible collections and roles effortlessly.

 ## Installation